 Launch and early operations

-Having arrived at launch site on 6 September and after inspection of shipping containers, the SSC/ASAL launch site team travelled to India on 12 September and conducted a detailed inspection verifying the spacecraft had arrived safely.
+Having arrived at the launch site on 6 September and after inspection of shipping containers, our centre and Algerian Space Agency launch site team travelled to India on 12 September and conducted a detailed inspection verifying the spacecraft had arrived safely.

 Health check testing was performed at launch site followed by battery charging and a Launch Readiness Review was held to confirm all parties were happy to proceed to launch.
 The spacecraft was then closed in the pod with final flight preparation.
 The spacecraft in its pod was one of the last payloads mounted on the Launch Vehicle on 20 September.